-1 Guiding Principles for Colleges
+1. Guiding principles for colleges

-- 1. A Course Advisory Committee will undertake its work relative to each course, or group of courses. - 2.
-Course Advisory Committees are to be established or identified during the course planning stage and will remain operative for the lifetime of the course, noting that the composition of the Committee may change during that period. - 3.
-If any of the provisions of this Procedure, such as membership, terms of reference and so on are found to be inconsistent with the requirements of a relevant professional accrediting body or association, the requirements of the latter will prevail.
+- A Course Advisory Committee will undertake its work relative to each course, or group of courses. - Course Advisory Committees are to be established or identified during the course planning stage and will remain operative for the lifetime of the course, noting that the composition of the Committee may change during that period. - If any of the provisions of this Procedure, for example membership or terms of reference, are found to be inconsistent with the requirements of a relevant professional accrediting body or association, the requirements of the latter will prevail.

-2 Establishment of Course Advisory Committees
+2. Establishment of Course Advisory Committees